-This Policy complements the provisions of Meridiam's codes of Ethics that sets forth a corpus of ethical rules applicable to Meridiam's employees for the day to day operations and particularly in respect to the conduct business in a professional, fair, honest and ethical manner.
+This Policy complements and is enforceable in the same manner as the provisions of Meridiam's codes of Ethics and Meridiam ISO 37001 Manual implemented by Meridiam that sets forth a corpus of ethical rules and management system applicable to Meridiam's employees for the day-to-day operations and particularly in respect to the conduct business in a professional, fair, honest and ethical manner.
+This Policy will be enforced in compliance with the requirements of the Meridiam Anti-Corruption Management System (hereafter "ACMS").
+Meridiam continually improves this Policy within its ACMS through new measures or on the basis of weaknesses or limitations known or detected.
+The ACMS review is an opportunity to decide on areas for improvement for this Policy.

 Meridiam will in particular comply with all anti-bribery and anti-corruption laws in all countries and jurisdictions in which it operates.
 Meridiam will investigate all instances of alleged bribery and corruption and will take a zero-tolerance approach to bribery and corruption.
+Meridiam staff will conduct business with the highest standards of honesty and fairness in accordance with this Policy.
+This Policy will be communicated to all employees and through training on a periodic basis.